DecentSoftware-eu/DecentHolograms-Wiki/docs/general/actions.md

 >
 > Executes the specified command through the console.
 >
-> - `#!command <command>` - The command to execute as the player.
+> - `#!command <command>` - The command to execute as the console.
 Supports Placeholders, including PlaceholderAPI.

 ### `#!command CONNECT:<server>` { #connect }